ProsperousHeart/ProsperousHeart.github.io/README.md

 5. OPTIONAL (may not be needed / haven't installed yet) `npm install --save react-router-hash-link` from [here](https://www.npmjs.com/package/react-router-hash-link)

-6. In an attempt to resolve a Modernizr issue, I ram `npm install -g modernizr`
+6. In an attempt to resolve a Modernizr issue, I ram `npm install -g modernizr` ... but no longer using this

 7.  `npm install jquery --save` for jQuery use as well as `npm i --save-dev @types/jquery` as per [here](https://stackoverflow.com/a/41381583/10474024)